-- (a) have charge and custody of and be responsible for all funds and securities of the Cooperative; and - (b) be responsible for the receipt of and the issuance of receipts for all moneys due and payable to the Cooperative and for the deposit of all such moneys in the name of the Cooperative in such bank or banks as shall be selected in accordance with the provisions of these Bylaws; and - (c) in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him by the Board of Directors.
+(a) have charge and custody of and be responsible for all funds and securities of the Cooperative; and

+(b) be responsible for the receipt of and the issuance of receipts for all moneys due and payable to the Cooperative and for the deposit of all such moneys in the name of the Cooperative in such bank or banks as shall be selected in accordance with the provisions of these Bylaws; and who may be, but who shall not be required to be, a member of the Cooperative.
+The Manager shall perform such duties and shall exercise such authority as the Board of Directors may from time to time vest in him.

+(c) in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him by the Board of Directors.